 -

-Pair of table legs in carved travertine.
-Both are identical, and have been decorated with symmetrically arranged fleshy leaves, which are more reminiscent of tropical examples than of classically inspired acanthus.
-The prominence of the natural element in the work is close to aesthetic approaches that appeared in art from the 19th century onwards.
-Travertine or travertine marble is a sedimentary rock widely used for interior and exterior decoration since the Roman Empire.
+Pair of carved travertine table legs.
+Both identical, they have been decorated with symmetrically arranged fleshy leaves, reminiscent of tropical examples rather than the classically inspired acanthus.
+The emphasis on the natural element in the work is close to aesthetic approaches that emerged in art from the 19th century onward.
+Travertine, or travertine marble, is a sedimentary rock widely used for interior and exterior decoration since the Roman Empire.

 · Size: 40 x 9,5 x 46 cm